 FEATURES: Multiple colors.
 10-year warranty.
 V-Brakes.
 Weighs 17.9 lb

 This Cleary model keeps things straightforward and classy.
-It comes in three colors (orange, green, and blue) and has a brown faux-leather saddle which looks very comfortable.
+It comes in three colors (orange, green, and blue) and has a brown faux-leather saddle that looks very comfortable.
 This bike has no gears, so it’s better suited for newer riders who have just learned how to ride or are still learning.

 Cleary Owl has a pair of powerful Tektro V-brakes and wide knobby tires, so stopping and cornering is a breeze.
 The brake levers are ideal for smaller hands.
 The weight is a bit higher because of the steel frame, but steel is the most comfortable frame material there is.